safeekjr/ecommerce-sql-analysis/README.md

 - Credit card leads payment methods at 31.1%
 - 45% of customers are regular spenders — opportunity for upselling
 - Total revenue of Rs.57,234 across 30 orders
 ## Dashboard Preview

+### 1. Revenue by City
+Chennai leads all cities with Rs.20,570 in total revenue — more than double Bangalore in second place.

 ![Revenue by City](chart1_revenue_by_city.png)

+### 2. Top Products by Revenue
+Air Fryer and Mechanical Keyboard are the top revenue products despite fewer orders — price per unit matters more than order count.

 ![Top Products](chart2_top_products.png)

+### 3. Monthly Revenue Trend
+Revenue shows consistent activity throughout 2024 with no significant drop months.

 ![Monthly Trend](chart3_monthly_trend.png)

+### 4. Customer Segment Distribution
+45% of customers are regular spenders.
+Only 5% are VVIP — strong opportunity to move regular customers up the value ladder.

 ![Customer Segments](chart4_customer_segments.png)

+### 5. Payment Method Breakdown
+Credit card dominates at 31.1% followed closely by UPI at 28.7% — reflecting Indian digital payment trends.

 ![Payment Methods](chart5_payment_methods.png)

+### Business Summary Dashboard
+Key KPIs at a glance — total revenue, orders, average order value and top performing city.

 ![Business Summary](summary_kpi.png)

 ## How to Run